twk6809/ARISS_mod_script_gen/HELPER.md

 Creating a Native Executable
 ----------------------------

+A native binary may be included on the GitHub page for this project.
+If it exists, it will be in a separate folder that denotes the OS.
+If it exists, download it and place the binary file in the `ARISS_mod_script_gen` folder with all the other files.
+If it is not already available for you OS, you can create one with the steps below.

-It is possible to make an executable for you operating system.
+It is possible to make an executable for your operating system.
 You need to have Python installed.
 It can be done with Thonny.
 The advantage is that you can just run it without having to fuss this Python or Thonny.
 There is some limited portability to copy and run the executable on other machines.
 The disadvantage is that you need to create and test a new executable with every update that comes out.

 Creating a native executable requires an extra file, `ARISS_logo_simple.ico`.